 In 2020 Kennedy switched blister tray plastic on gift packaging from PVC to Mono LDPE which can be disposed of with household recycling.

-Covermount gifts are an integral element of the magazine experience for children, complementing the magazine content and providing stimulus for screen-free play, creativity and learning.
-They are managed by a dedicated in-house buying team and we do not operate through agents, meaning we have greater flexibility on the materials used for production.
-As well as focusing on exclusively developing gifts that are multi-use and that provide an educational play value, our buying team have a renewed focus on sustainability and recyclability, and they continue to monitor the development of alternative materials to ensure they are commercially compliant and can be used safely on our products.
+As well as focusing on exclusively developing toys that are multi-use and that provide an educational play value, our buying team have a renewed focus on sustainability and recyclability, and they continue to monitor the development of alternative materials to ensure they are commercially compliant and can be used safely on our products.

 Recycling